rroyson/instruments-api-mock-exam/instructions.md

 #### Getting Started

-- Provide instruction on how to
+Within the Getting Started section provide guidance on how to:

   - Clone your repo
   - Install dependencies